 Attendance at BBIP seminars is required for all students in the training program and is restricted to students and faculty of the BBIP.
-Seminars are held in 109 Stuit Hall.
+Seminars are normally held in 109 Stuit Hall.
+For the Fall 2020 semester, all seminars will be held virtually via zoom.
+Zoom links will be sent out via email announcements to BBIP students and faculty.
 If you are interested in attending a seminar, please contact program director Susan Lutgendorf.

 - Page 1